Affibody molecule: Applications

 Affibody molecules can be used for protein purification, enzyme inhibition, research reagents for protein capture and detection, diagnostic imaging and targeted therapy.
 The second generation of Affibody molecule, ABY-025, binds selectively to HER2 receptors with picomolar affinity.
 These Affibody molecules are in clinical development for tumor diagnosis.
 Anti-HER2 Affibody molecule, fused with albumin binding domain (ABD), denoted as ABY-027, labeled with Lutetium-177 provided reduction of renal and hepatic uptake of radioactivity in mice xenografts.
 Recently, anti-ZEGFR Affibody ZEGFR:2377 labeled with technetium-99m was successfully used to visualize ZEGR expressing tumor in mice xenograft also.

+Trademarks

+Affibody is a registered trademark owned by Affibody AB.